Watch a video version of this article above.

 Enter 77 in the Flame computer and the station blows up.
 You even find one of those DHARMA Initiative VW vans in the jungle while being hunted by the smoke monster—complete with a case of DHARMA beer in the back, courtesy of Roger Linus.
 It's clear the developers were fans of the show.

-If you can track down a PC copy of Lost: Via Domus, it runs perfectly on Windows 10—which is rather unusual for a 12-year-old game.
+If you can track down a PC copy of Lost: Via Domus, it runs perfectly on Windows 10—which is rather unusual for an old game.
 But should you?
 Well, as we've established, it's a bad game, full of frustrating design and lame set-pieces.
 But if you are, or ever were, a Lost fan, and you've built up a certain amount of nostalgia for the show over the years, it's an enjoyable trip down memory lane.

 It's also something of a time capsule, representing Lost when it was still genuinely mysterious, before the Man in Black and Jacob were introduced, and the DHARMA Initiative still had some secrets left.
 And as a former Lost nerd, I got a real buzz out of exploring locations like the Swan and the Black Rock, and hanging out with the cast, weird voice acting and all.